-In celebration of his 66th birthday, we're counting down the top five live Eddie Van Halen solo moments.
+In celebration of his life and timeless contributions to Rock, we're counting down the top five live Eddie Van Halen solo moments.
 Classic rock purists may disagree on placement, but we can all agree there will never be another guitarist like Eddie.

 5 2015 - Jimmy Kimmel Live! - Hot For Teacher

 The sexually charged 1984 classic is a gem of the glam rock era.
 The fact Eddie was still able to rip this track for a new generation tells you a little something about this fearless Guitar God.

 4 1983 - US Festival - Runnin With The Devil

 This festival was famous for David Lee Roth's helicopter entrance, but most intense VH fans will marvel at Eddie's epic guitar work on "Runnin With The Devil."